MichaelAllen1966/2004_covid_testing_lab_simulation/README.md

 # 2004_covid_testing_lab_simulation
 Simulation of covid screening lab

-## The code contains the following sections:
+## Running the simulation:

-* *lab_sim*: The covid-19 screening laboratory simulation.
 Use covid_screening_lab.ipynb as your starting point.

-* *pooling* experiments in pooling samples.
-Under development.

 ## Run on BinderHub: